Higher 2013 U.S. taxes surprise some investors, tax preparers say

 For some people, one result of not paying attention was under-withholding of taxes from their paychecks, especially among those who racked up big gains from stock options on the back of 2013’s strong stock market.

-Claudia Hill, an enrolled agent licensed tax preparer in Cupertino, California, said one of her clients, a married couple working for Google Inc, had to write a check for an additional $71,000 to the Internal Revenue Service.
+Claudia Hill, an enrolled agent licensed tax preparer in Cupertino, California, said one of her clients, a married couple working for Google Inc (GOOGL.O), had to write a check for an additional $71,000 to the Internal Revenue Service.

-She said clients employed by Apple Inc and Netflix were also shocked that they under-withheld and owed more ordinary income taxes.
+She said clients employed by Apple Inc APPL.O and Netflix (NFLX.O) were also shocked that they under-withheld and owed more ordinary income taxes.
 “They’re working so much they don’t think about taxes,” Hill said.

 New taxes effective last year included an increase to 20 percent from 15 percent in capital gains and interest tax for individuals earning $400,000 or more and married couples filing jointly who make above $450,000.